jgeralnik/jgeralnik.github.io/about.md

 permalink: /about/
 ---

-Writeups from various CTFs we've participated in as members of team 0xAWES0ME.
+Writeups from various CTFs I've participated in.